How to Make a Good First Impression on New Co-Workers

 When in doubt, wear an outfit similar to the ones you wore to interviews — and opt for more formal, not less.

-But there’s more to making a good impression than your clothes.
+There’s more to making a good impression than your clothes.
 You’ll want to be yourself, but also embrace that old maxim about faking it ‘til you make it.
 That is, even if you’re feeling some nerves, carry yourself with confidence.

 Here are six ways to make a good impression on your new co-workers—so your relationship can get off to a strong start.